ryancurrah/gomodbump/README.md

 ## How It Works

+---

+**NOTE**

+If you are using the `GOPRIVATE` environment variable and you need to authenticate to your private module repository you will have to configure git globally to handle auth for you using a git credential helper or SSH agent.

+Unfortunately `go list` fails silently when it cannot authenticate or reach your go module registry so we are not able check if it failed.

+You will however notice that there are no updates for modules from the `GOPRIVATE` registry that clearly have updates.
+If this is the case please ensure `go get` from your private registry works in the environment your running `gomodbump` on.

+---

 Schedule `gomodbump` to run every `X` amount time in your favorite scheduler.

 1. Gets repositories from storage (If the file exists)
 2. Gets repositories from the SCM server
-3. Merges any existing pull requests for a repository that is mergeable
+3. Merges any existing pull requests for a repository that is mergeable and deletes the branch
 4. If `stateful` or `auto_merge` is `true` and a pull request is already open for the repository it will not be processed any further
 5. Clones repositories to local disk
 6. If a repository is not a Go module it will not be processed any further